CICAP: History

 In the beginning, CICAP was primarily concerned with parapsychology (telepathy, psychokinesis, etc.).
 With time, CICAP began branching out into other areas of pseudoscience (such as alternative medicine), both historical (such as those involving dragons or the sword in the rock) and above all, contemporary legends (urban legends).
 The rise in popularity of other pseudoscientific phenomena prompted the organization to change its name.
-In September 2013, CICAP announced a change in its name altering the P of the acronym to signify 'pseudoscienze rather than paranormale (paranormal).
+In September 2013, CICAP announced a change in its name altering the P of the acronym to signify pseudoscienze rather than paranormale (paranormal).
 The new name includes not only supernatural phenomena, but also pseudoscientific ideas and claims regarding practices whose efficacy is not scientifically proven, conspiracy theories, urban legends, and historical falsifications.

 A short list of CICAP investigations during its history includes verifying astrological predictions, powers of magicians, dowsers, healers and fakirs, UFOs, the blood of St.Januarius and contacts with the afterlife.
 CICAP also deals with verifying astrological predictions.
 In fact, every December, it collects a sample of astrological predictions made by astrologers and clairvoyants during the year and publishes a year-end report on the outcomes of the predictions.
-Since 2009, CICAP organizes an annual "Anti-Superstition" day in various cities on a Friday the 17th.
+Since 2009, CICAP has organised an annual "Anti-Superstition" day in various cities on Friday the 17th.

 The organization has always worked closely with Italian media to help ensure accurate coverage of paranormal topics.

-In the early 2000s CICAP purchased its current headquarters in Padua, with the proceeds of a fundraising campaign called "Progetto CICAP 2000".
+In the early 2000s, CICAP purchased its current headquarters in Padua, with the proceeds of a fundraising campaign called "Progetto CICAP 2000".

 In October 2004, CICAP and the CSI co-sponsored a World Skeptics Congress in Italy.

 CICAP features several local volunteer groups that organize activities such as conferences, investigations and courses for journalists and teachers.
 The first local group was created in 1994; As of 2020, sixteen local groups are present.